macadmins/nudge/README.md

 By default, Nudge will look for a JSON located at `/Library/Preferences/com.github.macadmins.Nudge.json`

-### Using the -json-url argument
+### Using the `-json-url` argument
-In order to download a JSON from a website, simple pass the `-json-url` argument.
+To download a hosted JSON file, simply pass the `-json-url` argument.

+**Note:** Spaces must be converted to `%20`, just as a standard URL.
+(This is required both for web-hosted and local assets.)

+The following example uses the JSON included in the Nudge GitHub repository.
+(You can safely ignore any warnings indicating "There is no application set to open the URL `munki://updates`. )

 ```
 /Applications/Utilities/Nudge.app/Contents/MacOS/Nudge \